 Your headline needs to be a maximum of 75 characters for the permalink.
 For those new to this look above into the search bar and that is your permalink.
 In this case it should be the-bare-foot-affiliate.com/how-to-write-seo-optimized-copy.
 The permalink is “how to write seo optimized copy”

-These limits on characters and spacing is standard across the web, and you do not have much margin if your content (or copy), strays out side these limits.
+These limits on characters and spacing is standard across the web, and you do not have much margin with permalinks, that stray out side these limits.
 Preferably, for the permalink it would be better to be slightly less than 75 words.
-Other limits include 60 for the title and 160 characters for the excerpt.
+Other limits include 60 for the title, you have a little wriggle room here, then160 characters for the excerpt.

-The hard part of a headline is it needs to perform 3 main things.
+The hardest part of a headline is it needs to perform 3 main things.

 - Keep it short for compliance and make it appealing